afedoriouk/Weather-APP-Server-Side-API/README.md

 ## User Story

-The Weather APP Server Side API is a very usefull tool for the people that love to travel.
+The Weather APP Server Side API is a very usefull tool for the people that love to travel.</br>
 They can access the weather outlook for the multiple cities and can plan their trip accordingly to the weather report.